20centcroak/github-cheatsheet/cheatsheet.md

 >[master 54c09e1] featureA added
  1 file changed, 1 insertion(+)

-Suppose that you now have a ne file cre
+Suppose that you now have a file *fileb.txt* created in the working copy.

 ## Remote repository
 ### clone a remote repo